amorris28/bohannan_website/content/talapas.md

 scp -r ~/my_directory username@talapas-login.uoregon.edu:./projects/my_project                     # Copying one directory from local to Talapas scp username@talapas-login.uoregon.edu:./projects/my_project/\{file1.tsv,file2.tsv,file3.tsv\} ~/  # Copying multiple files from Talapas to local
 ```

-To login to a virtual desktop environment go to [talapas-login.uoregon.edu](talapas-login.uoregon.edu) with your browser.

 ## Submitting a job to slurm